 By this time brunch was done and it was time to eat!
 Quite nervous as this was our first time eating alligator gar, we skeptically tried our new meal and as it turns out it wasn’t half that bad.
 It reminded me of fish or striped bass and had the contingency of snake, but slightly chewier with a slight hint of oak from the wood that we cooked it with.

 The Adobo Seasoning was a nice touch, but I had wished a brought along a broader selection of herbs but overall we nodded in approval as we ate our meal.
-After finishing up, it was time to pack our backpacks and explore the road that lie ahead of us.
+After finishing up, it was time to pack our backpacks and explore the road that lies ahead of us.

-Remembering a thick bunch of bamboo I found earlier while grazing, we decided to build a small raft to hold our gear and make our way down river.
+Remembering a thick bunch of bamboo I found earlier while grazing, we decided to build a small raft to hold our gear and make our way down the river.

 Now picture this: the two of us are out in the middle of nowhere, our gear is wrapped up in a white tarp and floating on a bamboo made, triangular raft going down the river.
 We simply swam alongside the raft in waters infested with alligators, alligator gar, water moccasins, and alligator snapping turtles.

-We were surrounded in a tropical eden, with a plethora of flora and fauna looking down upon us.
+We were surrounded in a tropical Eden, with a plethora of flora and fauna looking down upon us.
 The land was as natural as it had been in Northern Laos while the wildlife flourished in its natural habitat.

 Fish examined our every move as we swam by and even began tickling us as they nibbled at our toes.
 All the birds seemed to enjoy our presence as they were singing about us to their mates.
-The water reminded me of the air when I first woke this morning, just slightly wetter and at a cool 72 degrees fahrenheit kept us quite relaxed in the blistering summer sun.
+The water reminded me of the air when I first woke this morning, just slightly wetter and at a cool 72 degrees Fahrenheit kept us quite relaxed in the blistering summer sun.

 One couple passing by in a boat even stopped to ask us “What in the hell are you guys doing?
 You know these are gator infested waters?”
 No joke, these were his exact words.